NotNinja/routerify/README.md

 ## Configurations

 Routerify is opinionated.
-Routerify is also configurable and extensible.
-The two core concepts that Routerify has are *Registrars* and *Mounters*.
+Routerify is also configurable and extensible via plugins.
+The two core plugin types that Routerify has are *Registrars* and *Mounters*.
 Through these, Routerify can be configured to load routes from modules in any pattern and mount them onto any server.

 ### Registrars